In 2023 SuperBeam celebrates it's 34th Birthday!

 Timber posts and stud design and checking is very similar to steel column design: posts and studs can be axially loaded only or axially loaded and subject to bending to about the either axis.

 SuperBeam includes a basic text editor that will allow straightforward pages to be created.
 Extra tags within the text handle tabs, underlining and overlining (for titles) and tab setting.
 You can also add OLE object pages to your project: these contain data supplied and maintained by another application on your system, for example a page of spec notes produced using Microsoft Word.

-SuperBeam, ProSteel and EuroBeam use the same page heading editor.
-The page heading is handled as a grid of eight rows and four columns.
-The text in each cell can be left or right aligned or centered and uses one of four (user selected) fonts.
-Lines can be drawn around cells as desired.
-Optionally text may be centered to the page rather than within a cell.
+From 2019, SuperBeam, ProSteel and EuroBeam include a new page heading designer which lets you add logos or pictures to your headings as well as the option to add borders to your calculation sheets.
+More ....
 You can create and save multiple page headings which can be switched at will.
 SuperBeam, ProSteel and EuroBeam share the same headings: any heading created in one of these programs is instantly available to the other.

 OutputAs well as viewing your calculations on screen, SuperBeam gives you the following options:

 - Output as a PDF file using the inbuilt PDF generator

 - Copy program output in RTF format to paste into Word or other application

 The demo version only allows viewing of calculations on screen and only handles steel sections with a rolling weight of 50kg/m or less..

 If you already own a copy of SuperBeam, ProSteel or EuroBeam you can find your prices by going to www.superbeam.co.uk/renew.